MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/secure-vnet-dmz-content.md

 - Destination address = Public IP address of the firewall instance.
 - Translated address = Private IP address within the virtual network.

-The example deployment routes internet traffic for port 80 to the web tier load balancer.

 [Force-tunnel][azure-forced-tunneling] all outbound internet traffic through your on-premises network using the site-to-site VPN tunnel, and route to the internet using network address translation (NAT).
-This prevents accidental leakage of any confidential information stored in your data tier and allows inspection and auditing of all outgoing traffic.
+This prevents accidental leakage of any confidential information and allows inspection and auditing of all outgoing traffic.

 Don't completely block internet traffic from the application tiers, as this will prevent these tiers from using Azure PaaS services that rely on public IP addresses, such as VM diagnostics logging, downloading of VM extensions, and other functionality.
 Azure diagnostics also requires that components can read and write to an Azure Storage account.